Blog

 Apply this to your channel today.

-1. 1Open YouTube Studio and record your Shorts RPM, top countries, age split, and top videos by revenue.
+1. 1Open YouTube Studio and record your Shorts RPM, engaged views, and top videos by revenue.

 2. 2Model your channel at 5 cents, 10 cents, 25 cents, and 50 cents RPM so you know your required view count.